import logging

 mask_arr = self._spec.wave.mask

-flux_arr = self._spec.flux.data
+flux_arr = self._spec.flux.data * z_corr

-# Calculate the difference:
+# Perform the rebinne

 if not return_spectrum: